jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 Don't want to wait for full deployment to blockchain in a development environment.
 2 solutions:

-1. use local javascript VM (environment dropdown on deloy and rum)
+1. use local javascript VM (environment dropdown on deploy and run)
 2. connect to web3 provider in external blockchain. e.g. Ganache truffle suite.
 Install for windows.
 It's a local app, runs RPC server.

 Multiple implementations of Etherium nodes, e.g. Parity, GoEtherium are 2 implementations, both know how to talk the Etherium protocol to other nodes.